javalc6/stringdiff2/README.md

 The markTextDiff2() markups changes between text1 and text2 using the longestCommonSubsequence() method.

+The Hirschberg algorithm provides Longest Common Subsequence using a linear amount of memory.

 Java 8 or later is required to run the application.

 # Compile